-MKTG 219 Fashion Sales Promotion
+MKTG 219 Fashion Sales Promotion (3 cr.)
 Designed to develop an understanding of the principles and procedures of selling fashion and simulates a creative approach to the promotion of fashion merchandising.
 Student studies sales promotion activities and selling appeals and approaches.
 Includes study of fashion advertisements, displays, publicity, and other sales promotion techniques involved in the merchandising of fashion items.
 Lect.
 3 hrs. per wk.

-MKTG 226 Merchandise Buying and Control (3 cr.)
+MKTG 225 Principles of Advertising (3 cr.)